Babalu2017/ElectricSkateboardClub/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the community.
+[Purpose](assets/images/ux_screenshoots/optimazed_purpose2.jpg)

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+[Navigation](assets/images/ux_screenshoots/optimazed_navigation.jpg)

         3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+[Testimonials](assets/images/ux_screenshoots/optimazed_testimonials.jpg)

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find information about new technologies used for upgrade Electric Skateborads.
+[Blog New Tecnologies](assets/images/ux_screenshoots/optimazed_new_tecnologies.jpg)

-        2. As a Returning Visitor, I want to find the best way to get in contact with people that share my same interests and ask any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with people that share my same interests.
+[Connect with people](assets/images/ux_screenshoots/optimazed_connect_with_people.jpg)

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added meetups.
+[Meetups](assets/images/ux_screenshoots/optimazed_meetup_section.jpg)

         2. As a Frequent User, I want to check to see if there are any new blog posts.
+[Blog](assets/images/ux_screenshoots/optimazed_blog_section.jpg)

         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+[Newsletter](assets/images/ux_screenshoots/optimazed_newsletter.jpg)

 -   ### Design
     -   #### Colour Scheme